14 fun family Christmas tradition ideas to help you start your own.

 Whenever I hear the word “tradition” I immediately think of Tevye walking out on the stage at the very beginning of Fiddler on the Roof and attempting to explain his traditions and where they came from.
 But he can never quite explain why they are there.
 “It’s just…tradition!” he says.

-And no matter how it started, once a tradition is established, we don’t let it go!
-Mostly because the girls are huge into tradition—they won’t let me drop things even if I’m feeling like I want to—because they have found that connection and meaning in our Christmas traditions.
+No matter how a tradition starts, once it is established, we don’t let it go!
+Mostly because kids are huge into tradition—they won’t let me drop things even if I’m feeling like I want to.
+Obviously because they have found that connection and meaning in our Christmas traditions.
 It’s pretty amazing how that works.

-We used the Christmas traditions from our own families of origin.
+Use the Christmas traditions from your own families of origin.

 1. Christmas pajamas